entron/learn_arduino_stm32/foc/README.md

 | Serial Debug Adapter     | USB‑TTL (3.3V) on PA2/PA3 |
 | Optional Encoder         | MT6701 (ABZ incremental mode) |

 > If your physical MCU is the smaller C6 (32KB flash), the full SimpleFOC library may not fit.
-The project is set to `bluepill_f103c8` for extra flash headroom.
+The project is set to `bluepill_foc` for extra flash headroom.

 ## Wiring Guide